 An employee's tax code may change during the tax year.
 You will normally receive a notice from HMRC to let you know when a tax code has changed.
 This is a P6 or P9 message.

-Understanding the P6T Form in the UK
+Understanding the P6T Form - An In-depth Analysis

 The P6T Form is a specific document used by HM Revenue and Customs (HMRC) within the UK's PAYE (Pay As You Earn) system.
 The PAYE system is how HMRC collects income tax and National Insurance Contributions directly from employment earnings.
 The P6T Form is categorized as a ‘PAYE Service’ generated notice of coding, which is issued to employers or pension providers.
 It details the tax code that should be applied to an individual's income, particularly in scenarios where there are multiple sources of income or adjustments needed to their tax code during the tax year.